wcatron/MongoDB-Framework-PHP/README.md

 ### Mongo

 Your connection to mongo.
-To get your documents as objects use this singleton `mongo_db::getInstance()`
+To get your documents as objects use this singleton `MongoDB::getInstance()`

 **getObjectByID('ClassName',$id)**